 Use the Best Bit Possible

 The first thought to keep in mind is to use sharp, quality bits.
-I emphasize the word quality because cheaper bits will likely have cheaper carbides, meaning that the bit may not cut as cleanly as a better bit.
+Cheaper bits will likely have cheaper carbides, meaning that the bit may not cut as cleanly as a better bit.

 To give you the best results, always purchase the best bit you can reasonably afford.
 Keep in mind that more expensive doesn't always mean better, but as a general rule of thumb, a $60 bit is going to perform far better than a $15 bit.

 For some cuts such as a straight cut, a spiral bit will cut cleaner than a straight-carbide bit.
 The drill bit-like action can produce a nice, splinter-free cut.

 If possible, use a bit with a 1/2" shank rather than a 1/4" shank.
 The 1/2" shank-bit will be less prone to chatter (think of chatter as the bit vibrating or wobbling due to the high speed at which the bit turns), which will, in turn, produce a better cut.
 1/2" bits typically have better (and sometimes more) carbides as well.

 Next, make sure that the carbides are sharp and free of any nicks that would leave an uneven profile.
 You should also make sure that the bit is as clean and clear of the pitch as possible.

 Keeping the bits clear will reduce heat in the bit.